 Required Application Materials

-Review of applications will begin on January 30, 2018, and will continue until the position is filled.
+Review of applications will begin on July 15, 2020 and continue until a suitable candidate is identified.

 For additional information about the position, interested individuals can contact the Search Committee Chair:

 MSU is an affirmative-action, equal-opportunity employer and is committed to achieving excellence through a diverse workforce and inclusive culture that encourages all people to reach their full potential.
 The University actively encourages applications and/or nominations of women, persons of color, veterans and persons with disabilities.
 MSU is committed to providing a work environment that supports employees’ work and personal life and offers employment assistance to the spouse or partner of candidates for faculty and academic staff positions.